U-M Cookie Disclosure

 Non-Wordpress Integration

 To add the cookie consent banner to non-wordpress websites, you can simply include the following javascript on your site.
 This script automatically loads required styles and scripts in order to display the message.
+Use the script associated with the domain of your site.

 <script src="https://cdn.cookielaw.org/consent/03e0096b-3569-4b70-8a31-918e55aa20da/otSDKStub.js" type="text/javascript" charset="UTF-8" data-domain-script="03e0096b-3569-4b70-8a31-918e55aa20da" ></script>